ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 - in DCD: go to [DCD Manager](https://dcd.ionos.com/latest/?dbaas=true) to `Manager Resources>Database Manager>Postgres Clusters`

-**UPDATE**: If you want to update the CR created, update values from the `examples/ionoscloud/dbaas-postgres/cluster.yaml` file and use the following command:
+2. **[UPDATE]** If you want to update the CR created, update values from the `examples/ionoscloud/dbaas-postgres/cluster.yaml` file and use the following command:

 ```bash
 kubectl apply -f examples/ionoscloud/dbaas-postgres/cluster.yaml